gdiet/backup/README.md

 * Optionally store packed (gz or similar).
 * The reclaim utilities find & clean up data entry duplicates.

+#### 5.0.1 (2022.09.17)

+* Fixed bug that mounting the file system read-only failed.
+* Updated H2 database from 2.1.212 to 2.1.214 - binary compatible, no migration necessary.
+* Updated many libraries.

 #### 5.0.0 (2022.06.09)

 * Upgrade H2 database from 1.4.200 to 2.1.212.